➡ Top alternatives to Finasteride for treating hair loss are hair transplants, stem cell injections, minoxidil and PRP injections.

 Natural Finasteride Alternatives 🍀

-⚠️ One thing we should mention first is that Aloe Vera, like many other natural alternative methods, contains the possibility of triggering your sensitivity or allergy to the medication (due to the vast number of acids in it) if you have one.
+⚠️ One thing I should mention first is that Aloe Vera, like many other natural alternative methods, can trigger your sensitivity or allergy to the medication (due to the vast number of acids in it) if you have one.
 As always, our motto is that you should advise your doctor about your medical history beforehand.